 Wittenborg has two types of student tutor support systems, one for academic issues and one for non-academic issues (see 4.5.3).
 The school has an open door policy so that students find all staff easily accessible during office hours on the days they are working.
 Also Wittenborg Online and the email system make it easy for students to contact the correct staff member about any issue.
 Wittenborg is also small enough to allow students to have easy and direct contact with management, if they wish.

-• In phase 1 and phase 2 students are allocated a “class tutor”.
-This person is responsible for monitoring a student’s progress and ensuring a student’s well-being through coaching and support.
-The tutor is also involved with the student’s teaching programme, either through the language programme or through personal development programme.
+• In phase 1 and phase 2, students are allocated a “class tutor”, who is responsible for monitoring student progress and ensuring student well-being through coaching and support.
+The tutor is also involved with the student teaching programme, either through the language programme or through personal development programme.
 Tutors have contact with students on a weekly basis, and also through regular online contact and emails.

 Once a year, all students have an evaluation interview with a tutor from the Education Department who assesses their progress and draws up the study agreement for the next academic year.
 During this “appraisal” interview the students Phase Status is determined based on the credits achieved and the modules completed.